UCL-CCS/EasyVVUQ/docs/hier_sparse_grid_tutorial.rst

     my_sampler = uq.sampling.SCSampler(vary=vary, polynomial_order=3,
                                        quadrature_rule="G")

-Here the specified polynomial_order, and the number of inputs in vary, determine the number of samples.
+Here the specified :code:`polynomial_order`, and the number of inputs in :code:`vary`, determine the number of samples, which increases exponentially fast with an increasing amount of inputs.
+This is the so-called *curse of dimensionality*.
+Sparse grids do **not** circumvent the curse of dimensionality, although they can postpone its effect to higher dimensions.